 Ellen Baker died in September of 1896 in Newport.

 152 Commonwealth was not listed in the 1897-1900 Blue Books and was unoccupied for several years.

 On May 7, 1900, 152 Commonwealth was purchased from the Baker estate by William Bowditch Rogers, a stockbroker.
 He and his wife, Augusta (Kellogg) Rogers, made it their home.
 They previously had lived at 151 Commonwealth.
 The Baker estate continued to own 150 Commonwealth.

 By the 1907-1908 winter season, the Leightons had moved to 381 Commonwealth and the Rogerses were once again living at 152 Commonwealth.
-They continued to live there during the 1909-1910 season, but moved there after to Dedham.

 The Chilton Club was founded in 1910 as a women’s club, which it remained until 1988, when it began admitting male members.